Pinafore/nlp-hw/project/README.md

 * Presumably you did many different things; how did they each individually contribute to your final result?

-Each group has 10 minutes to deliver their presentation, plus a few minutes for questions and swapping.
-It is okay to go under time, but _do not_ go over time.
-It will negatively impact your grade; I will cut you off if necessary.
-(Sorry to be a jerk about this, but we have enough groups that we cannot have much give on time.)
+Each group has 10 minutes to deliver their presentation.

 Project Writeup
 ======================